 - Earn 5x Membership Rewards Points on prepaid hotels booked with American Express Travel.

-- Get $200 back in statement credits each year on prepaid Fine Hotels + Resorts® or The Hotel Collection bookings with American Express Travel when you pay with your Platinum Card.
+- Get up to $200 back in statement credits each year on prepaid Fine Hotels + Resorts® or The Hotel Collection bookings with American Express Travel on a minimum two-night stay when you pay with your Platinum Card.

 - $240 Digital Entertainment Credit: Get up to $20 in statement credits each month when you pay for eligible purchases with the Platinum Card at your choice of one or more of the following providers: Peacock, Audible, SiriusXM, and The New York Times.

 - Access to 40+ Centurion Lounge and Centurion Studio locations worldwide, plus other lounges in the Amex Global Lounge Collection like Airspace Lounges, Plaza Premium, and others

 - Get access to the Delta Sky Club when you are flying with Delta Air Lines.

 - Get a Priority Pass Select Membership for access to 1,000 plus more lounges worldwide

 - $200 Airline Fee Credit: Get up to $200 in statement credits per calendar year in baggage fees and more at one qualifying airline.

 - $200 Uber Cash: Enjoy Uber VIP status and up to $200 in Uber savings on rides or eats orders in the US annually.